gitkraken/gitkraken-client-docs/gitkraken-client/activity-logs.md

 Looking to increase your project scope?

-Pop open the hood of your project and check out the <kbd>Activity Logs</kbd> located in the footer toolbar of GitKraken Client.
+Pop open the hood of your project and check out the <kbd>Activity Logs</kbd> located in the footer toolbar of GitKraken Desktop.

-<kbd>Activity Logs</kbd> provide real time feedback of application and repository-level interactions that occurred in GitKraken Client.
+<kbd>Activity Logs</kbd> provide real time feedback of application and repository-level interactions that occurred in GitKraken Desktop.

 <img src='/wp-content/uploads/activity.gif' class='img-bordered img-responsive center'>